 A chronological study of changes in the demographic and cultural landscape of the United States.
 This course may be offered concurrently with HY 406.

 608. American Social and Intellectual History (5).
-Pr., Junior standing or permission of instructor.

 A study of major changes in American society and American thought from colonial times to the present.
 This course may be offered concurrently with HY 408.